CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/getting_started.md

 1. Run `powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1`.
 2. Select **Launch application**.
-3. Wait for runtime, dependency, database migration, build, and health checks to complete.
+3. Wait for runtime, dependency, database migration, build-freshness, and health checks to complete.
+The frontend builds only when its production output is absent or stale.
 4. Use the browser opened at the URL configured by `UI_HOST` and `UI_PORT` in `settings/.env`.

 For direct launch without the menu, run `powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1 -Action Launch`.